akeskiner/MongoKittenDocumentation/content/index.md

 type = "index"
 +++

-# MongoDB Swift Driver Documentation
+# MongoKitten Documentation

-Welcome to the MongoDB Swift 3.x driver documentation.
+Welcome to the MongoKitten 3.x driver documentation.

-## What's New

-The [What's New]({{< relref "upgrade-migration/index.md" >}}) guide explains the major new features of the driver.
+## Migrating to MongoKitten 3

-If you are upgrading from the 1.x series of the driver, consult the [Upgrading]({{< relref "upgrade-migration/upgrading.md" >}}) documentation for information on recent changes.
+If you are upgrading from a previous MongoKitten version (2.x or 3.x), consult the [migration guide]({{< relref "upgrade-migration/index.md" >}}) for information on updating your code to MongoKitten 3.

 ## Starting points